tmthyln/triplet-net-keras/README.md

 -------------
 The version of triplet loss that is used is the online version (no prior triplet mining).
 This is implemented in TensorFlow.
 This is for a few reasons:
+* higher accuracy with faster training time (see FaceNet paper)
 * the training model and the inference model are the same
 * we can care less about which images go into each batch
 * no need to store anything about the triplets beforehand